Configuration

 optional (boolean, true or false, default is true)

-keep the pre-2024.2 behaviour.
+keep the pre-2024.2 behavior.
 See Bean Validation.

 map:

-Using type mapping we can tell the processor to map types (schemas) from an openapi.yaml description to a specific existing java type instead of generating a model class from the source OpenAPI type.
+Using type mapping, we can tell the processor to map types (schemas) from an openapi.yaml description to a specific existing java type instead of generating a model class from the source OpenAPI type.

 This is one of the core features and has his own description in mapping.